 - The arrangements may include the location of the event, coffin selection, cremation, type of service, transportation, flowers, burial, obituary, and obtaining death certificates.
 (You will need several copies of the death certificate.)

 - Will a priest, minister, rabbi, or other clergy member conduct the service?
 Review what you would like them to include in their remarks.

 - If you want other people to speak at the service, the clergy person can help manage that process.
 Be prepared to provide the names of those who will participate and how.
 For example, will they do a reading or give a eulogy?

 - Consider adding your name to your loved one’s bank accounts, credit cards, stock certificates, and other accounts to help avoid unnecessary complications.
-A financial adviser or attorney can help with this.
+A financial advisor or attorney can help with this.

 - If your loved one hasn’t done so already, designate a person (usually a family member) to have power of attorney.

 - Gather financial records and login information for online accounts.

 - Create a list of people, along with their phone numbers, to notify when your loved one passes away.

 - Ask friends and/or family to help call people when the death occurs.
 It can be difficult for one person to recount the details many times.

 - Write an obituary if you want it to appear in your local newspaper or on the funeral home’s website.